The Red Hat logo

 Logo A is the preferred logo for most applications.
 It fits best in spaces that are wider than they are tall.

-The clear space should be at least the height of the letter "e" all the way around the logo.
+Minimum required clear space is the height of the letter "e" all the way around the logo.
+More is better.

 Logo B